A Fork in the Road

 The stories in this issue of the Ottawa Spirit bear this out.
 As you read them, we hope you will identify with the life choices that have been made by current students, alumni and faculty who are leading lives of significance and helping others do the same.

-Posted by Paula Paine on February 13, 2011 in Alumni, "City of Ottawa", "Franklin County"
+Posted by Paula Paine on May 20, 2011 in Alumni, Athletics, "School of Arts and Sciences", "The College"

-Posted by Paula Paine on February 11, 2011 in Arizona, Communiversity, education, "School of Education"
+Posted by Paula Paine on May 20, 2011 in "Academic Programs", Arizona, EMBA, MBA, "School of Business"